 - Enable CPS to make production process decisions autonomously in real-time, if the outcome does not violate high-level business goals.

 - Let embedded computers help autonomous cyber-physical systems interact with their production environment via sensors and actuators.

 Real-time capability – Based on the modularity the smart factory should be configured / self-configured to respond to the change -both internal and external – on time.
 This fast response is based on the capability of collecting and analysing up-to-date data.
-With the capability, manufacturers will gain the insights of root-cause and predict potential risk of unplanned shutdown, as well as schedule the production line shift based on the ever changing customer demand.
+With this capability, manufacturers will gain insights into root-cause and predict the potential risk of unplanned shutdown, as well as schedule the production line shift based on the ever-changing customer demand.